Skip to content

 Basic Implementation

-The spinlock is the simplest mutual exclusion primitive—a thread that fails to acquire the lock does not block, but repeatedly tries in a tight loop.
-It is usually not suitable for production environments (we will explain why later), but it is an excellent teaching tool—because it demonstrates the usage of atomic_flag and the basic principles of lock-free synchronization with the minimum amount of code.
+The spinlock is the simplest mutual exclusion primitive—a thread that fails to acquire doesn't block, but retries in a tight loop.
+It is generally unsuitable for production environments (explained later), but it serves as an excellent educational tool—because it demonstrates the usage of atomic_flag and the basic principles of lock-free synchronization with the least amount of code.

 cpp